mongodb-developer/atlas-data-api-remix/README.md

 ## Prerquisities

-- [Get startd with Atlas](https://docs.atlas.mongodb.com/getting-started/) and prepare a cluster to work with.
+- [Get started with Atlas](https://docs.atlas.mongodb.com/getting-started/) and prepare a cluster to work with.

 - [Enable](https://docs.atlas.mongodb.com/api/data-api/) the DATA API and save the API key